gerardl/stock-data-web/README.md

 ### Configure API Key

 an API key from [Alpha Vantage](https://www.alphavantage.co/) is required.
-Set your API key in ...
+Set your API key in app.api_key in app.py file

 ### Run the Application

+app.py is the entry point of the flask application.
+Debug this file.